John Thornton's Home Page

 About Me

-I am also one of the founding members of the Philosophy Group at Free University Brighton where I have taught and convened courses on the phenomenology of consciousness since 2016.
-During my academic career I have published three books, two research theses, and more than 70 peer-reviewed journal and conference papers.
+Up to now (2024), I have published three books, two research theses, and more than 70 peer-reviewed journal and conference papers.
 In addition, I have supervised ten PhD students to completion and have been a chief or principal researcher in eight government-funded research projects.

 About This Site